ohincu/moldova-indicators/README.md

-# moldova-indicators
+# Streamlit App: Moldova's Progress
 A Streamlit app that one can use to explore **key indicators of Moldova's development**.
+Access the first version of the app [here](https://moldova-indicators.streamlit.app/).

 ## Goal
 This project aims to help people learn about Moldova's close history and how it has developed over time.